-Do you need fast ideas to decorate your home for the summer months?
-These simple tips will have your home feeling light, bright, and ready for summer in no time at all! ⟹
+Inside: Need fast ideas to decorate your home for the warmer months?
+These easy summer tips will have your home feeling light, bright, and ready for summer in no time at all! ➡

 “Summertime and the livin’ is easy…”